HiroIshikawa/mini-os-simulator/README.md

 - Time sharing is simulated by a function call
 	- if happens, the process will be placed in the tail
 - Init process serves two purposes: dummy process: lowerst priority, never blocked -root of process creation tree
+- Preemption
+	- Change status of p to running (status of self already changed to ready/blocked)
+	- Context switch - output of nmae of running process

 	Scheduler() {
 		find highest priority process p